rblack42/ACCweb.cosc2325/Appendix/Tools/SourceCodeControl/Git/GitIntro.rst

 to class projects.
 You will need an account on the GitHub_ system to use this setup.

-When using a server to manage your `master copy` it is vital to make sure yu never leave a work session before you synchronize your work with that server.
+When using a server to manage your `master copy` it is vital to make sure you never leave a work session before you synchronize your work with that server.
 If you do that faithfully, you will be able to use multiple machines, at different locations, to work on your projects.